lsst-sqre/sqr-037/index.rst

   Detection and response will be done by general project staff in the course of normal service operations.
 - The project does not have resources for a dedicated red team (offensive security testing), and at best limited resources for penetration testing.
 - Centralized security management of endpoints (laptops, desktops, and mobile devices for project staff) is cost-prohibitive in both distributed and centralized costs and contrary to the culture and work style of the project.
-  This is discussed further in :ref:`gaps-personal-devices`.
+  This is discussed further in :ref:`Personal Devices <gaps-personal-devices>`.

 This rules out effective defense against state actors, sophisticated organized crime, or insider threats.
-Thankfully, as explained in :ref:`threat-model-targets`, it is also unlikely that such attackers would spend resources attempting to compromise SQuaRE services given the lack of (to them) interesting targets.
+Thankfully, as explained in :ref:`Threat Model: Targets <threat-model-targets>`, it is also unlikely that such attackers would spend resources attempting to compromise SQuaRE services given the lack of (to them) interesting targets.

 .. _gaps: